llvm/torch-mlir/README.md

 ![Torch Lowering Architectures](Torch-MLIR.png)

- - Torchscript
+ - TorchScript
-    This is the most tested path down to Torch MLIR Dialect.
+    This is the most tested path down to Torch MLIR Dialect, and the PyTorch ecosystem is converging on using TorchScript IR as a lingua franca.
- - TorchFX
-	This provides a path to lower from TorchFX down to MLIR.
-This a functional prototype that we expect to mature as TorchFX matures
- - Lazy Tensor Core (Based on lazy-tensor-core [staging branch](https://github.com/pytorch/pytorch/tree/lazy_tensor_staging/lazy_tensor_core))
+ - LazyTensorCore (Based on the PyTorch [`lazy_tensor_staging` branch](https://github.com/pytorch/pytorch/tree/lazy_tensor_staging/lazy_tensor_core))
 	This path provides the upcoming LTC path of capture.
-It is based of an unstable devel branch but is the closest way for you to adapt any existing torch_xla derivatives.
+It is based of an unstable devel branch but is the closest way for you to adapt any existing `torch/xla` derivatives.
- - “ACAP”  - Deprecated torch_xla based capture Mentioned here for completeness.

 ## Project Communication